raul-matiu/FinalProject_ITF_ManualTesting/README.md

 ![Cycle-sum_Specification-tab](https://github.com/raul-matiu/FinalProject_ITF_ManualTesting/assets/112497081/3c232a84-9789-4949-808a-26587a9d6de6)
 * Reviews tab was tested in cycle:
 ![Cycle-sum_Reviews-tab](https://github.com/raul-matiu/FinalProject_ITF_ManualTesting/assets/112497081/a7b30965-cf2a-4d7e-90fa-4ee5213a3917)

 Bugs have been created based on the failed tests.\
-The complete bug reports can be found here: \
+The complete bug reports can be found here: ...link \
 Bugs title:
 * Expected product images are missing from underneath the main image
 * Users are allowed to type any type of characters in Quantity field